RaeesBhatti/skycatch-project/README.md

 but I intentionally stored the data in DynamoDB first because I think that will open up opportunities for more complex uses of data.

+### Scaling
+The whole system is configure in a serverless fashion.
+* The data extraction is done on Lambda functions which scale up to your account concurrency limit and down to zero.
+* The data is stored on S3 and DynamoDB.
+And DynamoDB table is configured with `BillingMode: PAY_PER_REQUEST` and only primary key as index, which means that it can handle burst of read and write without any problem and can scale down automatically to save on costs.

 ## Flaws
 Following are some known flaws in `ImageProcessor` function:
 * Library for parsing EXIF data is not as widely used compared to other libs in JS